 - Sunscreen, sunglasses and a hat

 - A folding chair and/or blanket – or upgrade your ticket to a venue with seating such as Photo Pit or Runway Seating.

 What should I NOT bring to the Airshow?

 - Pets.
 Due to heat and noise, animals are not permitted on the Airshow grounds, including vehicles in the parking lot.
 Abbotsford Police will forcibly enter any vehicle found with an animal inside.
 The Abbotsford Airshow accepts no responsibility for damage to vehicles to remove animals for safety reasons.

 - Alcohol.
 All bags are subject to search upon entry.
 Any outside alcohol will be confiscated and your ticket will be revoked without refund.

-- Smoking is prohibited everywhere on the Airshow grounds due to extreme fire hazard.
+- Smoking (including Cannabis) is prohibited everywhere on the Airshow grounds due to extreme fire hazard.
 The only permitted place to smoke is inside of your vehicle (with an ashtray).
 Anyone caught smoking outside of their vehicle will have their ticket revoked without refund.